Giacomo Biffi: Views

 In 2000, Biffi told a Bologna conference that the Antichrist would most likely be a prominent philanthropist promoting the ideas of ecumenism, vegetarianism, and pacifism.
 Many of these predictions originate from the 19th century Russian philosopher Vladimir Solovyov, in whom Biffi is well-studied.
 Biffi believed that ecumenicism promotes the dilution of Catholic doctrine (a view common among conservative Catholics) and thereby encourages the acceptance of the Antichrist.

-Biffi held conservative social views, stating that an "ideology of homosexuality" threatens to marginalize whoever disagrees with the homosexual agenda, and that Catholics must prepare for persecution by homosexual activists and their allies.
+Biffi held conservative social views, stating that an "ideology of homosexuality" threatens to marginalize whoever disagrees with the "homosexual agenda", and that Catholics must prepare for persecution by homosexual activists and their allies.
 Cardinal Biffi also once said that the Italian government should favour Catholic immigrants to offset the number of Muslim immigrants to protect Italy's "national identity".
-He has denounced journalists as "rats".
+He denounced journalists as "rats".

-In 2007, Biffi published Memorie e digressioni di un italiano cardinale (Memoirs and digressions of an Italian cardinal).
+In 2007, Biffi published Memorie e digressioni di un italiano cardinale (Memoirs and Digressions of An Italian Cardinal).
+In the memoir, Biffi questioned the choice of Nagasaki, with its history of persecution of Catholics, being chosen as a target for the second atomic bomb.